PIR-IDS/IDS-Android-App/README.md

    ```sh
    ./gradlew bundle
    ```
-The APKs are generated in the `app/build/outputs/bundle` directory.
+The AABs are generated in the `app/build/outputs/bundle` directory.

 ### Documentation